VladZGarcia/ReceptPage/README.md

-Small project for Lexicon course.
+Small fork of a project for Lexicon course.